- Waldir Calmon — Mambos!

 Although Aurino Ferreira de Oliveira (*1925), commonly known as Aurino, is one of Brazil’s finest soloists on the tenor, baritone and alto saxophone as well as the clarinet, information about him is hard to find.
 Aurino was a member of Sexteto de Jazz Moderno, Eumir Deodato’s Catedráticos, Sérgio Mendes’ Bossa Rio on the legendary album Você Ainda Não Ouviu Nada, and played on Dom Um Romão’s masterpiece Dom Um.
 Aurino released only three albums under his own name, first in 1960 his solo debut Saturday Night, followed the next year by a collaboration album with Paulo Moura, Nelsinho and Maurílio titled Coquetel de Sucessos, and in 1963 his teaming with Jorginho, Na Cadência do Samba.

 As with Aurino, there seems hardly any information available about Jorge Ferreira da Silva, who played the saxophone but most notably the flute, hence he was nicknamed Jorginho da Flauta.
-Except for his participation in the 1963 album Bossa Nova as member of Sexteto de Jazz Moderno, his joint effort with Aurino, Na Cadência do Samba, was the only album bearing Jorginho’s name on the front cover.
-Both Aurino and Jorginho belong to the long list of renowned musicians who contributed to countless recordings by others, but did not enjoy their own share of albums.
+Except for his participation in the 1963 album Bossa Nova as member of Sexteto de Jazz Moderno, his joint effort with Aurino, Na Cadência do Samba, is the only album bearing Jorginho’s name on the front cover.
+Both Aurino and Jorginho belong to the long list of renowned musicians who contributed to countless recordings by others but did not enjoy their own share of albums.

 Fortunately, Aurino and Jorginho teamed up for Na Cadência do Samba, an album which is noteworthy not only for its quality but for being another example of the reutilization of arrangements.
 It seemed to be a quite popular practice by Brazilian record labels to provide arrangements previously used by other artists for instrumentalists on their solo recordings, as it happened in some cases to Chiquinho do Acordeom with Odeon, to Radamés Gnattali with Continental, to Pernambuco with Musiplay/Copacabana and to Héctor Costita on both albums he recorded as Don Júnior with RGE.
 In the case of Aurino and Jorginho the label was RCA Victor.